 Klonis, who then shortened his name to “Angelo,” signed up for the Army in 1942 and entered boot camp at Fort Bliss, Texas.

-Deeply grieved and angered by this horrifying news, the Greek soldier asked to be sent to fight in Europe in WWII, as if to somehow take revenge for his family.
+Deeply grieved and angered by this horrifying news, the Greek soldier asked to be sent to fight in Europe in WWII, as if to somehow avenge the loss of his family.

-Klonis turned out to be a standout marine.
-He received many medals for his service, and even a congratulatory letter from President Harry S. Truman himself.
+Klonis turned out to be a notable Marine.
+He received many medals for his service and even a congratulatory letter from President Harry S. Truman himself.